Birth Mother Adoption Regret

 In the “old days,” people referred to the adoption process as “giving the baby up for adoption.”
 At Lifetime Adoption, we’ve been bringing birth parents and adoptive families together since 1986.
 In that time, we’ve seen the language of adoption change.
 Adoption is not “giving up,” it is the way you can give your child more than you are able to at this point in time.

-The words we use to describe things might play a role in our feelings, such as feeling over our adoption decisions.
+The words we use to describe things might play a role in our feelings over our adoption decisions.
 This may be the case with the phrase “giving a baby up for adoption.”
 When we switch the correct words, “making an adoption plan,” our minds begin to process it differently.
 You didn’t “give up”, you “made a plan.”
 One is far more powerful and positive!
-Birth mother adoption regret may sometimes be a fact of life for some women; it is definitely not a fact that mom has “given up.”
+Adoption regret may sometimes be a fact of life for some women; it is definitely not a fact that mom has “given up.”

 Likelihood of Changing Your Mind